satellite-image-deep-learning/techniques/README.md

 * [Detecting-Cyclone-Centers-Custom-YOLOv3](https://github.com/ShubhayanS/Detecting-Cyclone-Centers-Custom-YOLOv3) -> tropical cyclones (TCs) are intense warm-corded cyclonic vortices, developed from low-pressure systems over the tropical oceans and driven by complex air-sea interaction
 * [Object-Detection-YoloV3-RetinaNet-FasterRCNN](https://github.com/bostankhan6/Object-Detection-YoloV3-RetinaNet-FasterRCNN) -> trained on a private datset
 * [Google-earth-Object-Recognition](https://github.com/InnovAIco/Google-earth-Object-Recognition) -> Code for training and evaluating on Dior Dataset (Google Earth Images) using RetinaNet and YOLOV5
-* [AI-TOD](https://github.com/jwwangchn/AI-TOD) -> a dataset for tiny object detection in aerial images.
-The mean size of objects in AI-TOD is about 12.8 pixels, which is much smaller than other datasets
 * [HIECTOR: Hierarchical object detector at scale](https://medium.com/sentinel-hub/hiector-hierarchical-object-detector-at-scale-5a61753b51a3) -> HIECTOR facilitates multiple satellite data collections of increasingly detailed spatial resolution for a cost-efficient and accurate object detection over large areas
 * [Detection of Multiclass Objects in Optical Remote Sensing Images](https://github.com/WenchaoliuMUC/Detection-of-Multiclass-Objects-in-Optical-Remote-Sensing-Images) -> code for 2018 [paper](https://ieeexplore.ieee.org/document/8573851): Detection of Multiclass Objects in Optical Remote Sensing Images
 * [SB-MSN](https://github.com/weihancug/Sampling-Balance_Multi-stage_Network) -> Sampling-Balance based Multi-stage Network (SB-MSN) for aerial image object detection.
 Code for 2021 [paper](https://ieeexplore.ieee.org/document/9281082): Improving Training Instance Quality in Aerial Image Object Detection With a Sampling-Balance-Based Multistage Network